pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 932 Confusion on your way

+Today something strange happened to me, I had some confusion about my career as a developer, I didn't feel like writing code, but I worked my normal schedule, and I feel that I was productive, well I took the afternoon to rest, and I think I'm a little better now.

 ##### Day 931 Working With Bytes

 I have been learning how to manage data and files with spring and java these days.